nebula-plugins/nebula-release-plugin/README.md

 The plugin assumes Git root is in the same location as Gradle root.
 If this isn't the case, you may specify a different path for Git root via the `git.root` Gradle property.
 For example:

     ./gradlew -Pgit.root=<git root path> final

+### Sanitize versions

+Historically, this plugin generated versions using build metadata which comes after the `+` sign.
+While we suggest using this approach to be semver compliant, some people has raised their need for removing the build medata and make it part of the pre-release string.

+For this, starting on version `11.0.0` we have introduced a `sanitizedVersion` flag.
+Ex.

+`./gradlew -PsanitizeVersion devSnapshot`

+This will generate a version string similar to: `0.1.0-dev.2.e1c43c7`

+Please note that now the build metadata is part of the pre-release information and could affect how versions are handled by a SemVer library/tool.

 # Lifecycle Hooks